Military Bases With Asbestos

 • Wright-Patterson Air Force Base, Ohio

-Asbestos-based products may still linger on older U.S. Air Force bases even in the present day despite removal and cleanup efforts.
+Asbestos-containing products may still linger today on older bases used by the U.S. Air Force despite removal and cleanup efforts.

 Asbestos on U.S. Army Bases